Mildly dissipative diffeomorphisms of the disk with zero entropy

 \begin{proposition} If $f$ is an orientation preserving mildly dissipative diffeomorphism with zero entropy, then between any pair of fixed points $p,p'$ there exists a chain for $f$. \end{proposition}

 The end of this section is devoted to the proof of this proposition.
 Previous proposition also holds for mildly dissipative diffeomorphisms without cycles.

 \begin{lemma} If $f$ is an orientation-preserving dissipative diffeomorphism of the disc, any $f$-invariant unstable branch $\Gamma$ accumulates on a fixed point. \end{lemma} \begin{proof} Let $\gamma\subset \Gamma$ be a curve which is a fundamental domain.
 By definition the accumulation set $\Lambda$ is an invariant compact set.
-Since it is arbitrarily close in the Hausdorff topology to a curve $f^i(\gamma)\cup f^{i+1}(\gamma)\cup\dots\cup f^j(\gamma)$, the set $\Lambda$ is connected.
+Since it is arbitrarily close in the Hausdorff topology to { the closure of the curve $\bigcup_{i\geq i_0} f^i(\gamma)$ (with $i_0$ large)}, the set $\Lambda$ is connected.
 Since $f$ is dissipative, the complement $\mathbb{D}\setminus \Lambda$ is connected.
-One deduces from proposition \ref{p.CL} that $\Lambda$ contains a fixed point. \end{proof}
+One deduces from Proposition \ref{p.CL} that $\Lambda$ contains a fixed point. \end{proof}

-Let us consider the finite set $\cI$ of normally hyperbolic fixed arcs as in section~\ref{ss.arc} and recall that fixed points can be treated as arcs.
+Let us consider the finite set $\cI$ of normally hyperbolic fixed arcs as in Section~\ref{ss.arc} and recall that fixed points can be treated as arcs.